opencontext/arches-via-docker/README.md

    ```

 ### Note:
-This approach will setup the most current stable version of Arches (now v7.4.2) suitable for running on a localhost for testing purposes.
-If you want to deploy Arches version 6 (specifically stable version 6.2.4), please switch to the `v6` branch of this repo, with:
+This branch can set up a desired version of Arches (with caveats, see above) suitable for running on a localhost for testing purposes.
+If you want to locally deploy the latest stable version of Arches witch to the `local` branch of this repo.
+If you want Arches version 6 (specifically stable version 6.2.4), please switch to the `v6` branch of this repo, with:
    ```bash
    git checkout origin/v6
    ```